krystallopez/KL-portfolio/Module Projects/InventoryApp.md

 ### JF 2.1

-#### Can create and analyze artefacts, such as use cases and/or user stories
+#### Can create and analyze artifacts, such as use cases and/or user stories

-While implementing the code for the backend, i.e defining the models, I thought of ways the user could interact with the application.
-An example, being that a user could add an item to the store through the use of a form.
+While implementing the code for the backend, i.e. defining the models, I thought of ways the user could interact with the application.
+An example is that a user could add an item to the store through the use of a form.
 What if a worker was notified that the company was receiving a new item to the inventory and wanted to have a way to add it directly to the website?
 Not having a procedure to complete this action could slow down the momentum of the company.
-If a worker wants to add an item directtly to the company inventory then they can do so through the use of the form.
+If a worker wants to add an item directly to the company inventory then they can do so through the use of the form.

 ### JF 2.4

 #### Can create simple software designs to effectively communicate understanding of the program

 I collaborated and took the lead on multiple tasks throughout this project, including the way in which our code was structured.
-I first started by building out the model for our backend so that we could accurately list all of the data that we needed to.
+I first started by building out the model for our backend so that we could accurately list all of the data that we needed.
 I participated in various creating the logic around some of the endpoints as well as creating the logic for the test for each endpoint.
 I collaborated with my team on how the UI would be designed as well.

 ### JF 3.4

 #### Can create a logical and maintainable codebase

 Throughout this project, I assisted in merging pull requests from various branches that were created for each component of the project.
-I collaborated and took the lead on multiple tasks that were assigned through the duration of this project as well.
+I collaborated and took the lead on multiple tasks that were assigned throughout the duration of this project as well.
 Through code reviews, I was able to review code with my team to merge and approve pull requests.
-By creating brances for specific components of the project, I was able to help maintain readability within the code base.
+By creating branches for specific components of the project, I was able to help maintain readability within the code base.

 ### JF 3.6